salmonslay/kiwi/public/blogs/dishooks.md

 Time went by, and in mid-2022 I got an email from a software engineer at Unity who was using Dishooks in a project.
 They required some features that Dishooks did not have at the time, namely support for sending local files as attachments.
 I looked into it, and it turned out to be a bit more complicated than I thought.
 I had to learn about HTTP multipart requests, and how to send files using them.
 Since Dishooks at the time only was able to send text content, namely `application/json`, I had to rewrite the networking code to support sending `multipart/form-data` content.

 A few days later, on July 7th, Dishooks 2.1.0 released with full support for sending attachments and using local files in embeds.
 I was very happy with the result, and I'm still very happy with it today!
-In December 2022 I started working on an online documentation using docFX, which is live at [https://sajber.me/dishooks/](https://sajber.me/dishooks/).
+In December 2022 I started working on an online documentation using docFX, which is live at [https://sofia.kiwi/dishooks/](https://sofia.kiwi/dishooks/).

-As of April 2023, Dishooks has been purchased around **150** times, been marked as favorite **26** times, and **8** features, both smaller and larger ones have been added as a result of user requests.
+As of September 2024, Dishooks has been purchased around **200** times, and **8** features, both smaller and larger ones have been added as a result of user requests.
 It's been a great journey so far where I have learned a lot!